Sheffield Forgers: 2019 season

 The 2019 season so far has begun tentatively – the focus this year is to go from guaranteeing regular rugby for players to moving towards being more competitive.

-Recruitment for the season has gone well so far, with a good proportion of the clubs core acquired the season prior staying on at the club despite a tough first season.
-New experienced additions brought in to the club and a fresh wave of enthusiastic newcomers to the sport along with the appointment of more backroom staff has resulted in a much more rounded squad, and one that on the face of things this season looks to be competitive.
+Pre-season recruitment was considered stable, with a significant proportion of the club’s core players retained from the prior year despite a difficult first season.
+The club also added experienced signings and several new participants, alongside the appointment of additional support staff, resulting in a more balanced squad that was regarded as potentially competitive for the upcoming season.

 The wait didn't need to be long to pick up the Forgers first win of the campaign – coming up just short 28–18 against Kirkburton Cougars situated 2 divisions above them in their first pre-season friendly, their second game against Midlands Premier Division opponents Derby City RLFC running out winners 42–30.

 Time will tell whether the season is as competitive as initial results suggest, but the omens are looking good for the side so far.